Real Time captioning is provided by the university to accommodate Deaf and hard of hearing students as required by law.

 In limited cases, Real Time captionists are hired.
 They are professionally trained and adhere to a code of ethical and professional standards to transcribe (caption) all information accurately.
 The captionist may be either a college employee or a contractor.

-Captionists use a laptop equipped with specialized software (C-Print) or use a stenographic machine and laptop (CART).
+Remote and in-person Captionists use specialized software (C-Print or CART).
 Their role is to transcribe or caption all spoken information including conversations between students, their classmates and their instructors.
-The captionist may also assist in voicing questions and comments that the deaf or hard of hearing student types on their laptop or mobile device.
+Technology assessment ensured optimal connectivity.
+Contact AACE about obtaining a snowflake mic if needed.
+An in-person captionist may also assist in voicing questions and comments that the deaf or hard of hearing student types on their laptop or mobile device.

 - Participate in classroom discussions or activities